Fear, uncertainty cast pall over Russian business

 German Gref, CEO of Russia's largest lender Sberbank SBER03.MM, was the only Russian in Davos who spoke openly about the mood of fear gripping the private sector since the state takeover of oil major YUKOS several years ago.

-Gref, who also sits on the board of Russia's largest private oil firm LUKOIL (LKOH.MM: Quote), said that since the YUKOS affair, "the main issue on LUKOIL's agenda has been not development, but self-preservation."
+Gref, who also sits on the board of Russia's largest private oil firm LUKOIL (LKOH.MM), said that since the YUKOS affair, "the main issue on LUKOIL's agenda has been not development, but self-preservation."

 "For me, it was a shock to learn that," Gref told an audience of investors, as LUKOIL's head and shareholder Vagit Alekperov looked on.
 Gref then called for a push to privatize state assets, suggesting a start with the bank he heads.